TOURNAMENT RULES & PROCEDURES

 In the

-chart above, cell (d) is essentially the same as (a).
-Cell (h) is a
+chart above, cell (c) is essentially the same as (a).
+Cell (f) is a

-combination of cells (g) and (a), and cell (l) is a combination of cells (k)
+combination of cells (c) and (e), and cell (i) is a combination of cells (c)

-and (a).
+and (h).
 This chart may seem daunting, but in practice, marking tallies using

 this method is quite easy.
 The use of three judges allows for triangulation,